Large-scale real-time signal processing in physics experiments: The ALICE TPC FPGA pipeline: User logic for data processing

 \subsubsection{Integrated digital currents}

-The \glspl{IDC} are the cumulative sums (integrals) of raw \gls{ADC} samples from a given channel over a defined time window.
-This quantity forms part of the calibration procedures and is used to correct distortions from space charge in the drift volume.
-Within the \gls{UL} processing framework, the \gls{IDC} processor implements the functionality of calculating the \glspl{IDC} in parallel with the primary raw-data pipeline (\cf \figref{fig:UL:Overview}).
+The \glspl{IDC} are cumulative sums of raw \gls{ADC} samples from each channel over a defined time window.
+They are used in calibration procedures to correct distortions caused by space charge in the drift volume.
+Within the \gls{UL}, the \gls{IDC} processor performs this integration in parallel with the main raw-data processing pipeline (\cf \figref{fig:UL:Overview}).

-As shown in \figref{fig:TPC_UL_IDC_PROC}, the \gls{IDC} processor consists of three principal components: the \textit{link core}, the \textit{controller} and the \textit{packetizer}.
-The link cores integrate incoming samples; \num{20} cores operate in parallel to cover up to \num{1600} channels, each producing \num{80} per-channel sums.
-These results are forwarded to the packetizer, which formats the data into packets for Direct Memory Access (DMA) transfer.
+As illustrated in \figref{fig:TPC_UL_IDC_PROC}, the \gls{IDC} processor consists of three main components: the \textit{link core}, the \textit{controller}, and the \textit{packetizer}.
+The link cores perform the per-channel integrations; \num{20} cores operate in parallel to cover up to \num{1600} channels, each producing \num{80} sums.
+These values are forwarded to the packetizer, which formats them into packets for Direct Memory Access (DMA) transfer.

-The controller acts as the central coordinator.
-It governs integration timing using external inputs such as orbit and bunch-crossing (BC) signals or trigger events, configures the integration windows for the link cores, and signals the packetizers when accumulated data is ready for transmission.
+The controller coordinates the operation of the processor.
+It defines the integration windows using external timing signals such as orbit, bunch-crossing (BC), or trigger inputs, configures the link cores, and initiates packet transmission once the accumulated data are ready.

-The \gls{IDC} processor uses a dedicated packet format and an independent transmission channel, allowing \gls{IDC} data to be processed separately and asynchronously by the online farm, without interfering with the main data stream.
+The \gls{IDC} processor uses a dedicated packet format and transmission channel, allowing the resulting data to be processed asynchronously by the online farm without interfering with the main data stream.

-The link core is the most resource-intensive \gls{IDC} processor component, owing to \num{20} parallel instances, each maintaining integrated sums for \num{80} channels.
-Its optimization is key to efficient FPGA resource usage.
-The core’s operation is shown in \figref{fig:TPC_UL_IDC_LINK}.

-A small dual-port memory enables simultaneous read/write.
-In accumulation phases, each new sample is added to the stored value read from memory, and the updated sum is written back in the next cycle.
+The link core is the most resource-intensive component, as \num{20} instances operate in parallel and each maintains sums for \num{80} channels.
+Its structure is shown in \figref{fig:TPC_UL_IDC_LINK}.
+The core uses a small dual-port memory to store the accumulated sums.
+During integration, each incoming sample is added to the corresponding stored value, and the updated sum is written back in the next cycle.

-At the end of an integration period, the initialization phase is reused to sequentially read out the accumulated sums while simultaneously storing new samples.
-This interleaved pattern enables continuous integration and readout without buffering pauses, maintaining high-throughput and deterministic performance.
+At the end of an integration window, the accumulated values are read out sequentially while new samples continue to be integrated.
+This interleaved scheme allows continuous operation without interrupting the data flow.